-Type 1 OI is the mildest and most common form of brittle bone disease your baby can have.
-With this type, your child’s body produces normal quality collagen, but just not enough of it.
-This results in only mildly fragile bones.
-Children with type 1 OI typically experience bone fractures due to mild traumas.
+Type 1 OI is the mildest and most common form of brittle bone disease.
+In this type of brittle bone disease, your body produces quality collagen but not enough of it.
+This results in mildly fragile bones.
+Children with type 1 OI typically have bone fractures due to mild traumas.
 Such bone fractures are much less common in adults.
 The teeth may also be affected, resulting in dental cracks and cavities.

 Type 2 OI

-Type 2 OI, the most severe form of brittle bone disease, is fatal.
-In type 2 OI, your child’s body either produces poor-quality collagen or not enough of it.
-Type 2 OI can produce bone deformities.
-Infants born with type 2 OI may have narrowed chests, broken or misshapen ribs, and underdeveloped lungs.
-Babies with type 2 OI die either in the womb or shortly after birth.
+Type 2 OI is the most severe form of brittle bone disease, and it can be life-threatening.
+In type 2 OI, your body either doesn’t produce enough collagen or produces collagen that’s poor quality.
+Type 2 OI can cause bone deformities.
+If your child is born with type 2 OI, they may have a narrowed chest, broken or misshapen ribs, or underdeveloped lungs.
+Babies with type 2 OI can die in the womb or shortly after birth.

 Type 3 OI

-Type 3 OI is a severe form of brittle bone disease that also causes bones to break easily.
-In Type 3 OI, your child’s body produces enough collagen, but it is of poor quality.
-A baby’s bones can even begin to break before birth.
+Type 3 OI is also a severe form of brittle bone disease.
+It causes bones to break easily.
+In type 3 OI, your child’s body produces enough collagen but it’s poor quality.
+Your child’s bones can even begin to break before birth.
 Bone deformities are common and may get worse as your child gets older.

 Type 4 OI

 Type 4 OI is the most variable form of brittle bone disease because its symptoms range from mild to severe.
-As with type 3 OI, the body produces enough collagen, but the quality is poor.
-Infants with type 4 OI are typically born with bowed legs, although the bowing tends to lessen with age.
+As with type 3 OI, your body produces enough collagen but the quality is poor.
+Children with type 4 OI are typically born with bowed legs, although the bowing tends to lessen with age.

-The symptoms of brittle bone disease vary according to the type of the disease.
-Everyone who suffers from brittle bone disease has fragile bones to varying degrees.
-If you have brittle bone disease, you also may have one or more of the following symptoms:
+The symptoms of brittle bone disease differ according to the type of the disease.
+Everyone with brittle bone disease has fragile bones, but the severity varies from person to person.
+Brittle bone disease has one or more of the following symptoms: